 According to an article written by World Health Organization (WHO), early delivery is recommended for women with severe preeclampsia at term.
 While many women will go on to deliver healthy babies and fully recover, some women will experience complications in delivery and post-birth.
 After giving birth, some women can develop severe hypertension and postpartum preeclampsia.
 According to the American Heart Association, preeclampsia and eclampsia doubles the risk of stroke and quadruples the risk of high blood pressure later in the life.

 According to the Preeclampsia Foundation, the main cause for delayed treatment for preeclampsia is “a lack of awareness and understanding of the signs and symptoms of the disease.”
 In developing nations, other causes which prevent women from seeking/receiving medical help for preeclampsia is due to poverty, limited access to a doctor, lack of information, and inadequate medical services.

 The cause of preeclampsia remains unclear, and more research needs to be done to better understand this condition.
-Find out how Health Gauge is working alongside researchers at the International Center for Disease Research in Bangladesh to better study this health condition.
+Find out how Health Gauge is working alongside researchers at the International Center for Disease Research in Bangladesh (ICDR,B) to better study this health condition.

 It is important to monitor preeclampsia throughout pregnancy, follow the doctor’s health plan, maintain a healthy lifestyle, as well as monitoring blood pressure to ensure it stays in a safe range.
 The goal of Health Gauge is to continue to research important health conditions and support people in monitoring health better, and in partnership with their care providers – increased health awareness brings empowerment.